dancer1325/protocolbuffers-website/content/getting-started/java/javatutorial.md

         * tag numbers [16,] | less-common elements
     * allows
       * identifying field | binary encoding
+    * elements | repeated field -> requires re-encoding the tag number
     * _Example:_ " = 1", " = 2", ..
+  * fields
+    * modifiers
+      * 👁️ required to annotate | ALL fields 👁️
+      * allowed
+        * `optional`
+          * if an optional field value is NOT set -> default value is used
+            * ways to specify default value
+              * explicitly
+              * built-in / types
+                * zero -- for -- numeric types
+                * empty string -- for -- strings
+                * false -- for -- bools
+                * "default instance" or "prototype" of the message / NONE fields set -- for -- embedded messages
+            * if you get the value -- via an -- accessor, -> return the default value
+        * `repeated`
+          * ANY number of times -- including 0 --
+          * == dynamically sized arrays
+          * order of the repeated values is preserved | protocol buffer
+        * `required`
+          * == value -- must be -- provided
+            * if you do NOT provide a value -> message is considered as "uninitialized"
+              * if you try to build an uninitialized message -> throw a `RuntimeException`
+              * if you parse an uninitialized message -> throw an `IOException`
+          * behavior == (except to previous case) optional field behavior
+          * 👁️NOT recommended by Google 👁️
+            * Reason: 🧠if suddenly, you wish stop using the field -> problematic 🧠
+          * ❌NOT supported by proto3 ❌
+          * alternative to this modifier
+            * write application-specific custom validation routines / your buffers

 * _Example:_ `addressbook.proto`